 Spring: ES 277L- Project Design with Underserved Communities

 Summer: ES 177L - Project Implementation with Underserved Communities

 - Collaboration with partners in the local communities

 PUC 2017-18 Projects

 Learn about the most recent PUC projects by visiting each team's blog for the latest updates and project fundraising videos:

 Apply for PUC 2018-2019

-The application for the 2018-2019 cohort is now open.
+The application for the 2018-2019 cohort is closed.
 Please contact the PUC Program Coordinator Julie Westerman at firstname.lastname@example.org with any questions.

 Help empower students and communities in need by making these projects possible by contributing your time, expertise, or financial support.
 By volunteering your time and lending students your technical expertise, you help shape future professionals while assisting a community in need.
 Your financial contribution directly supports the purchase of project materials.
 Every donation, no matter how big or small, has a profound impact on both the Longhorn nation and the communities served.